-By my signature below, I verify that I, (Your Name), Have been informed that my roommate/suitemate, (Animal Owner's Name), intends to have a Service or Emotional Support Animal in o our residence.
-I agree to this living arrangement and have no objection to sharing a residence with the animal.
-I am aware that I am not obligated to care for the animal and I am not responsible for the animal's well-being.
-I understand that I should contact the Office of Residence Life in f I have any future objections or if the animal impedes my ability to access freely my academic or residential resources.

-Roommate/Suitemate's Signature Date Director for Student Disability Services Date
+By my signature below, I verify that I, (Your Name), Have been informed that my roommate/suiten nate, (Animal Owner's Name), intends to have a Service or I to this living arrangement and have no objecti aware that I am not obligated to care for the arwell-being.
+I understand that I should contact objections or if the animal impedes my ability resources. on to sharing a residence volume and I am not responsible Office of Residence L. with the animal.
+I am sible for the animal's ife if I have any future Roommate/Suitemate's Signature Date Director for Student Disability Services Date